rprouse/DnxConsoleApplication/README.md

-# DnxConsoleApplication
+# DNX Console Application

-A DNX Console Application for testing and playing with DNX
+A DNX Console Application for testing and playing with .NET Core.